michael-wall/rabbit-mq-demo/README.md

 - All of the custom code is contained in 2 class:
   - RabbitMQPublishObjectActionRestController.java a Object Action CX endpoint that sends the message to the demo-queue.
   - RabbitMQListener.java that listens for messages on the demo-queue and does something with them.

+## RabbitMQ ##
+  - The rabbitmq/LCP.json in the repository is pre-configured:
+    - It is a StatefulSet service with a volume defined for /var/lib/rabbitmq to retain the RabbitMQ setup after a restart.
+    - Port 5672 is configured to be internal whereas port 15672 is configured to be external.
+      - The AMQP APIs use port 5672 to interact with the queues.
+      - The RabbitMQ administration GUI can be accessed from the browser using HTTPS and port 15672 using the credentials from rabbit-mq-default-user and rabbit-mq-default-pass secrets.

 ## Setup ##
 - Setup Liferay PaaS secrets for RabbitMQ credentials